xot/ElectraOne/README.md

 ### Names used for plugins and Max devices

-There is unfortunately no reliable way for the remote script to get the *device* name for a plugin or a Max device, when asking Live it returns the name of the currently loaded 'Live preset' for the plugin or Max device.
+There is unfortunately no reliable way for the remote script to get the *device* name for a plugin or a Max device: when asking Live it returns the name of the currently loaded 'Live preset' for the plugin or Max device.
 This is annoying when dumping E1 presets, or defining preloaded presets (see below).

 The remote script uses the following hack to still allow a fixed device name to be found.
 Enclose such a plugin or Max device in an instrument, midi, or audio rack and rename that enclosing rack to the name of the device.
 The remote script uses the name of the enclosing rack followed by a single hyphen ```-``` as the name to use for the plugin or Max device when dumping its preset or when looking up a preloaded preset.
 So if a plugin is in a rack with name ```MiniV3``` then ```MiniV3-``` is used as the plugin name.